-In past years fans throughout the country would be rooting for their teams hoping that they will stand alone as the champion.
-That team would be crowned the NCAA Division I Men's Basketball Champion.
+It's March and fans throughout the country would be rooting for their favorite college basketball. many of them filling out brackets trying to guess which teams will advance to the Final Four at the Caesars Superdome in New Orleans, LA.
+Fans from everywhere will be cheering their team on hoping that they will stand alone as the champion.
+On April 4, 2022, the team that survives will be crowned the NCAA Division I Men's Basketball Champion.

-It's very unlikely that there will be no NCAA Division I Men's Basketball Champion in 2020.
-But we have a champion that was crowned at the beginning of time and He will remain champion forever.
+But Christians already have our champion.
+Our champion Jesus Christ was crowned at the beginning of time, and He will remain champion forever.

 Philippians 2:9-11 (NLT2) 9 Therefore, God elevated him to the place of highest honor and gave him the name above all other names,10 that at the name of Jesus every knee should bow, in heaven and on earth and under the earth,11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.